 mind off the collapse of the Republic and its values and ideals of Justice, the

-concentration of wealth and power and the abuses of power – the leaders of Rome gave the population
+concentration of wealth and power and the abuses of power – the leaders of Rome Egypt

 I thought about bread and circuses as I watched the faces of